davidherszenhaut/notes/docs/日本語/文法/cure-dolly/lesson 6.md

 nav_order: 6
 ---
 # notes
-- japanese sentences have three fundamental types depending on their engine:
+- Japanese sentences have three fundamental types depending on their engine:
 	- う, verb sentences (A does B)
 	- だ, noun sentences (A is B)
 	- い, adjective sentences (A is B)